 Each Windows desktop can only be accessed by one user at a time.
 If one user is connected, another cannot.

 Linux terminal can be accessed by multiple users at once.
 Currently, Linux desktops can be used by more than one user at a time but they share the same session so it is recommended that only one user tries to access the desktop at any one time.
 Moreover, there is a 10 user limit per Linux VM.

 From the Virtual Desktops tab, click on the 'Start' button of a desktop you want to access – the button should change to 'Starting…' and a spinner should appear.

 You might need to wait up to a couple of minutes for a desktop to load.
 To enter your virtual desktop, click on 'Desktop', and a new tab should open in your workspace.

 Shutting down your desktop

-When you have finished using your Virtual Desktop, you can shut it down by returning to the Virtual Desktop tab and clicking the "Stop" text on the desktop icon.
+Firstly, make sure you have closed the tab in which your desktop is open.
+When you have finished using your Virtual Desktop, you can shut it down by returning to the Virtual Desktop tab and clicking the 'Stop' button.